 School-based bullying prevention programs decrease bullying by up to 25 percent, according to a study by McCallion & Feder, 2013.

-There are grants available that address issues related to bullying in the US, Canada and internationally.
+There are grants available that address issues related to bullying in the US, Canada, and internationally.
 Here are two.

-Grants to California K-12 school districts, charter schools, and county offices of education for programs to reduce school absenteeisim and dropout rates.
+Grants to California K-12 school districts, charter schools, and county offices of education for programs to reduce school absenteeism and dropout rates.
 An Intent to Submit must be submitted prior to the full proposal.
-Funding is intended to support initiatives that keep at-risk students in school such as social-emotional teaching strategies, culturally responsive approaches, extracurricular activities, bullying prevention education, and community-based family, health, and developmental services rendered on school premises.
+Funding is intended to support initiatives that keep at-risk students in schools such as social-emotional teaching strategies, culturally responsive approaches, extracurricular activities, bullying prevention education, and community-based family, health, and developmental services rendered on school premises.

 Grants to USA, Canada, and International nonprofit organizations and educational institutions for charitable programs and projects that focus on the areas of education, social services, community and economic development, and the environment.
 The funding source considers requests for operating, program, capital, or endowment support.